DETAILED ACTION

 Kobayashi further discloses “trade-off information relating to an error and a calculation amount is presented to the user, the trade-off information according to the present embodiment is not limited to such an example.
 In the trade-off information according to the present embodiment, for example, memory usage, an amount of heat generation, power consumption, or the like, relating to hardware may be used as well as the calculation amount.
 Further, in the trade-off information, total cost of hardware calculated from the calculation amount, total service cost, or the like, including server cost, or the like, may be used” [0116].

-Das teaches searching for operations that are supported by a NPU and generating an optimized model by replacing unsupported operations is a known method in the art.
-Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to combine the method of Kobayashi with the technique disclosed by Das to replace unsupported operations in a neural network.
-By replacing unsupported operations in a neural network, a neural network can be made compatible with a target hardware, leading to improved performance and lower power consumption.
+Before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to combine the method of Kobayashi with the technique disclosed by Bhardwaj to replace operations in a neural network with operations that enable higher utilization of MAC operations.
+By replacing operations in a neural network with operations that enable higher utilization of MAC operations, a neural network that can be executed more efficiently can be generated, thereby enabling a neural network to be deployed on resource-constrained devices.

-With respect to claim 2, the combination of Kobayashi in view of Das teaches:
+With respect to claim 2, the combined method of Kobayashi/Bhardwaj teaches:

 the method of claim 1, wherein the one or more metrics relate to losses or accuracy of the second machine learning models (Kobayashi discloses “the evaluation result acquired by the evaluating unit 320 may include a calculation amount relating to the generated neural network and at least one of a training error and a validation error (hereinafter, the training error and the validation error may be collectively expressed as an error).
 The evaluating unit 320 can acquire the above-described calculation amount on the basis of a network structure of the generated neural network.
 Further, the evaluating unit 320 has a function of updating a Pareto optimal solution relating to the evaluated neural network on the basis of the evaluation result of the generated neural network.
 That is, the evaluating unit 320 acquires the evaluation result of the neural network generated by the generating unit 310 and repeatedly executes updating of the Pareto optimal solution on the basis of the evaluation result” [0080-0081].
 See Figure 9 (reproduced above) and explanation discussing Pareto optimal solutions.).

-With respect to claim 3, the combination of Kobayashi in view of Das teaches:
+With respect to claim 3, the combined method of Kobayashi/Bhardwaj teaches:

 the method of claim 1, wherein the one or more metrics relate to latencies, power consumption, or memory utilization of the second machine learning models (Kobayashi discloses “the evaluation result acquired by the evaluating unit 320 may include a calculation amount relating to the generated neural network and at least one of a training error and a validation error (hereinafter, the training error and the validation error may be collectively expressed as an error).
 The evaluating unit 320 can acquire the above-described calculation amount on the basis of a network structure of the generated neural network.
 Further, the evaluating unit 320 has a function of updating a Pareto optimal solution relating to the evaluated neural network on the basis of the evaluation result of the generated neural network.
 That is, the evaluating unit 320 acquires the evaluation result of the neural network generated by the generating unit 310 and repeatedly executes updating of the Pareto optimal solution on the basis of the evaluation result” [0080-0081].